1987 Michael Bolton – That’s What Love Is All About

 Perhaps inspired by the success Laura had with one of his tunes, Michael’s 1987 album, The Hunger, abandoned his hard rock roots and included songs that were more adult-radio friendly.
 Musicians on the album included three members of Journey.

 Michael’s next album included his own version of How Am I Supposed To Live Without You, which topped both the Hot 100 and the AC chart.
-Six more #1 records on the AC chart followed in the next three years, and one of them also topped the Hot 100.
-Michael went on to sell over 75 million records.
+Six more chart-topping records on the AC chart followed in the next three years, and one of them also topped the Hot 100.
+Michael sold over 75 million records.